benemon/ceph-aio/CI-CD-SETUP.md

 ## Overview

 The CI/CD pipeline automatically:
-1. Discovers the latest stable Ceph releases (Squid v19.x and Reef v18.x)
+1. Discovers the **3 most recent** Ceph major releases using `skopeo` (e.g., v19, v18, v17)
-2. Builds container images for each version
+2. Builds container images for each major version (using shorthand tags that auto-track latest patches)
-3. Runs comprehensive tests on each build
+3. Runs comprehensive tests on each build (10 test scenarios covering all features)
-4. Publishes successful builds to Quay.io with appropriate tags
+4. Publishes successful builds to Quay.io with version tags and `latest` tag

 ## Prerequisites